 Legacy Inter-VLAN Routing – Router Configuration

 In the Legacy Inter-VLAN routing, there are no static or dynamic protocols needed for the routing.
-We just required to configured the IP addresses of the router according to the subnet of the connected VLANs.
+We are just required to configured the IP addresses of the router according to the subnet of the connected VLANs.
 We can configure the IP address of the interface using “IP address <ip address subnet mask> command in global configuration mode.
 Remember that the switch must be in the status of “no shutdown”.